ltatakis/ElsevierExercise/README.md

 git clone https://github.com/ltatakis/ElsevierExercise.git
 ````
-We also need to add the dependencies file by running `npm install` in the ElsevierExercise directory.
+We also add the dependencies of the application, by running `npm install` in the ElsevierExercise parent directory.

 #### Move app code to webapps